-Traveling to the Bahamas with kids doesn’t mean you are limited to all-inclusive resorts in Nassau.
+Traveling to the Bahamas with kids doesn’t mean you are limited to Nassau resorts (although Baha Mar and Atlantis Bahamas certainly have their charms).
 With over 700 islands, the Bahamas has so much to offer adventurous and beach-loving families!
 From insanely remote options to those that are more developed, the Bahamas has something for everyone.

 Abacos, Bahamas With Kids: Table of Contents